 Each training centre, will have a capacity to train 30 candidates at a time, at each district head quarter town.
-Training courses can be conducted only during April to December of each year as the paramedical staff will be busy during January to March to achieve their annual targets.
-Each district centre can thus provide training only for 12 batches each of 30 paramedical staff or 360 staff in a year as the centre needs a break of one week between two successive batches to enable it to get organized to receive the next batch.
+Training-courses can be conducted only during April to December of each year as the paramedical staff will be busy during January to March to achieve their annual targets.
+Each district centre can thus provide training only for 12 batches each of 30 paramedical staff or 360 staff in a year as the centre fective in the ers of r two needs f needs a break of one week between two successive batches to enable it to get organized to receive the next batch.
 It will take 26 months to complete one round of training for all paramedical staff numbering 14,693 in the field.